dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

                     ObjectQuery oQuery = query as ObjectQuery;
                     oQuery.EnablePlanCaching = false;
 ```
 -   For parameterized queries, changing the parameter's value will still hit the cached query.
-But changing a parameter's facets (e.g. size, precision, or scale) will hit a different entry in the cache.
+But changing a parameter's facets (for example, size, precision, or scale) will hit a different entry in the cache.
 -   When using Entity SQL, the query string is part of the key.
 Changing the query at all will result in different cache entries, even if the queries are functionally equivalent.
 This includes changes to casing or whitespace.
 -   When using LINQ, the query is processed to generate a part of the key.
 Changing the LINQ expression will therefore generate a different key.
 -   Other technical limitations may apply; see Autocompiled Queries for more details.